swamp1820/FastBot/README.md

 # FastBot
-Library for telegram bot rapid prototyping.
+Library for bot rapid prototyping.
-The package makes it easy to build complex conversations without thinking about infrastructure out of the box.
+The package makes it easy to build complex conversations out of the box.

 ## Features
 - User state management